scwissel/garagepi/README.md

 * Terminate HTTPS at the Raspberry Pi to reduce complexity of setup.
 * Move hard-coded values into configuration, such as tempurature sensor ID and GPIO pins used.
 * Clean-up dependencies.
-* More detailed instructions on installation and setup.
+* More detailed instructions on installation of OS, this and dependencies, networking, and wiring.
+* Add support for second garage door.